hmqcnoesy/booknotes/SM VGL Programming.md

 The `GLOBAL` function returns configuration info, such as in `user_name = GLOBAL("mode")`, which returns `"INTERACTIVE"`, `"BATCH"`, or `"BACKGROUND"`.
 Other string parameters that can be used with `GLOBAL()` include `"process_id"`, `"termtype"`, `"operator"`, and `"current_library"`.
 Globals can be modified using `SET GLOBAL "globalname" TO "newvalue"`.

 Custom result calculations can be created in VGL.
 Unlike "report" VGL code, they are stored in the server's calculations directory with a `.caf` extension.
-The calculation functions get the sample numeric ID, the test_number, and the component_name passed in as paramters.
+The calculation functions get the sample numeric ID, the `test_number`, and the `component_name` passed in as paramters.
 The function can then do arbitrary mathematic operations and data access to arrive at a value which is then returned in a `RETURN` statement by the function.
 So a calculation function skeleton will look like this:

 ```
 GLOBAL ROUTINE CALCULATION(sample_id, test_number, component_name)